What Is Seborrheic Dermatitis?

 You might find that a good anti-dandruff shampoo with 1% pyrithione zinc is strong enough to control all the symptoms.

-Our Cool Menthol Shampoo contains the active ingredient ZPT combined with Zinc carbonate that helps keep the dandruff-fighting ingredient in its most effective form, for maximum power to fight dandruff better.
+Our Cool Menthol Shampoo contains the active ingredient ZPT combined with Zinc carbonate that helps keep the dandruff-fighting ingredient in its most effective form, for maximum power to fight dandruff and severe scalp conditions better.

 More about seborrheic dermatitis